Eigenfunctions and Random Waves in the Benjamini-Schramm limit: A few simplifications

 \subsection{Spectral averages}

 Before estimating this term, let us look at the second term in \eqref{e:QEvariance2}, namely

-We denote by $\phi : K\backslash G / K \to \R$ the function corresponding to the radial kernel $r \mapsto [A]_r$.
-We have where $\widehat \phi$ is the spherical transform of $\phi$ (see Section \ref{s:disintegration}, in particular Lemma \ref{l:average}).
-Introducing back the index $n$ what we want to show is therefore that
+We denote by $F : K\backslash G / K \to \R$ the function corresponding to the radial kernel $r \mapsto [A]_r$.
+We have where $\widehat F$ is the spherical transform of $F$ (see Section \ref{s:disintegration}, in particular Lemma \ref{l:average}).
+Reintroducing the index $n$ what we want to show is therefore that

-This is the content of the following theorem.
+This is the content of the following lemma.